unisb-bioinf/causaltrail/README.md

 ###Discretisation Information###
 **CausalTrail** uses discretised input data for training the node parameters.
-As measurements often come as continous values, they have to be discretised before the actual parameter learning can take place.
+As measurements often come as continuous values, they have to be discretised before the actual parameter learning can take place.
 For this reason, we provide several discretisation methods within **CausalTrail**.